kujenga/website/content/blog/go-mlp.md

 a fantastic explanation of this differentiation process in more detail, watch:
 [Backpropagation explained | Part 4 - Calculating the
 gradient][deeplizardBackPropGradient] as well as preceding videos in that series.
-To cover this briefly, the derivatives that we wish to compute are as follows.
+To cover it briefly here, the derivatives that we wish to compute are as follows.

 For updating the _weights_, we need to compute the derivative of the loss with respect to the derivative of the weights.
-In other words, how to we change the weights to decrease the loss?
+In other words, how should we be modifying the input values with the weights to decrease the loss?

 <!-- LaTeX rendered by MathJax -->
 <!-- ∂L/∂w = ∂L/∂a * ∂a/∂z * ∂z/∂w -->